Sadie Holloway is a workshop facilitator who teaches interpersonal communication skills to help people strengthen their relationships.

-Start planning early.
 Next to Mother’s Day, Valentine’s Day is one of the busiest days of the year for restaurants.
 Make your reservations well in advance of the special occasion so that you get the best table at the best time.
-Who wants to eat by the kitchen door at 11:30 at night because that’s the only table you could get?
+You don't want to end up eating by the kitchen door at 11:30 at night because that’s the only table you could get.

 When planning your dinner at home, keep the menu light and simple.
 There’s nothing romantic about eating a big heavy meal and then feeling stuffed and bloated for the rest of the night.
 And while you may want to impress your date by cooking a fancy, elaborate meal, unless you can do so without getting stressed out and losing your cool when you burn something, plan a simple but delicious menu that won't turn you into a frazzled, foul-mouthed chef banging around in the kitchen.

 If cooking Valentine's Day dinner is going to stress you out and spoil the mood, then order takeaway instead.